thomason-jesse/pokemon_emerald_shuffle/README.md

 ## Shuffle Existing Pokémon

 What if GYM leaders used different types?
 Use this tool to create a mapping from original types to target types throughout the ROM, enabling, for example, ROCK->GHOST to make a spooky ROXANNE.
-Unlike a completely random shuffling tool, this script attempts to align Pokémon my stat total and the desired type map while preserving evolution lines.
+Unlike a completely random shuffling tool, this script attempts to align Pokémon by stat total and the desired type map while preserving evolution lines.

 First, we run a script that gathers relevant Pokémon metadata from the ROM source.